psychonattic/GroupProject-CSCI3308/README.md

 ## Mod Monopoly

 ## Description:
-An open source Monopoly clone, with the ability to customize it.
+An open source, customizable Monopoly clone written in pygame

 ## Vision Statement:
 To create an open source Monopoly game using pygame, with the ability to customize the board to the user's liking.

 ## Motivation:
 To make players smile while combining our love of modularity and board game.